-The payment will be processed on the due date of your bill which you’ll find on the first page.
+Your payment will be made on the due date (which you'll find on the first page of your bill).

-If I part-pay in advance, will direct debit take the full balance of my account?
+If I pay for part of my bill in advance, will direct debit still take the full balance of my last bill?

-Will I incur any additional charges for paying via direct debit?
+Are there any additional charges for paying by direct debit?

-What happens if a direct debit payment fails?
+What happens if my direct debit payment is unsuccessful?

-Failed direct debit payments due to insufficient funds incur a dishonour fee which will be charged to your next Vodafone bill.
-If you cancel your direct debit payment through your financial institution without notifying us or providing us with alternative means of payment, additional charges may apply.
+If your direct debit payment fails, we’ll send a notification to your email bill address to let you know why.
+If it’s due to insufficient funds, a dishonour fee will be added to your next Vodafone bill.
+If you cancel your direct debit payment through your bank or card provider without letting us know or providing us with alternative means of payment, additional charges may apply.

-Refer to Section 3 of the Standard Form of Agreement for further details of these fees and charges.
-In addition to this, we may cancel your direct debit if one or more drawings are returned unsuccessful.
-You will then need to make alternate arrangements to pay your bill.
+Section 3 of our Standard Form of Agreement has more detail on these charges.
+We may also cancel your direct debit if one or more attempts are unsuccessful.
+In that case, you'd need to make alternate arrangements to pay your bill.